sustainers/academic-map/universities/george-washington.md

 ## Other context

-GW's OSPO is funded by the Alfrd P. Sloan foundation, and started in 2023.
+GW's OSPO is funded by the Alfred P. Sloan foundation, and started in 2023.